OutputVars

 In this example, we set upvar, an OutputVar with units of meters per second.
 Then, we called ClimaAnalysis.convert_units to convert the units to centimeters per second.

 Sometimes, this automatic unit conversion is not possible (e.g., when you want to transform between incompatible units).
-In this case, you an pass a function that specify how to apply this transformation.
+In this case, you can pass a function that specify how to apply this transformation.
 For example, in the previous case, we can assume that we are talking about water and transform units into a mass flux:

 new_var = ClimaAnalysis.convert_units(var, "kg m/s", conversion_function = (x) -> 1000x)